ataranto320/liri-node-app/README.md

     b.
 Axois API (OMDB and Bands in Town).
     c.
 Moment - A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates.
     d.
 DotEnv - Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.
+    e. keys - keycode library for browser.
+Makes keybound event assertions simple.
+    f. fs - make file operation apis simple.
-7. My role was the user web developer whom wrote the code with help from others when I had questions.
+7. My role was the web developer whom wrote the code to allow users to find information for their input.